 State and Utility Rebates and Incentives

-One source of financing that may be available to your organization is Property Assessed Clean Energy (PACE) financing.
-PACE programs offer financing for renewable energy projects and energy efficiency upgrades.
-Depending on the program, non-profits may be able to take advantage of this financing.
+Another source of financing potentially available is Property Assessed Clean Energy (PACE) financing.
+PACE programs offer to finance renewable energy projects and energy efficiency upgrades.

-In addition to PACE financing, your state and/or utility may have other incentive programs available to help make solar ownership a viable financial option.
+In addition to PACE financing, your state and/or utility may have other solar energy grants for non-profit organizations.

-To learn more about incentives available in your community, check out the Database of State Incentives for Renewables and Efficiency.
+Check out t learn more about incentives available in your community, check out our solar incentive guide and the Database of State Incentives for Renewables and Efficiency.

 Solar Renewable Energy Credits (SRECs)

-While fundraising is never easy, raising funds for a solar power project comes with a great hook — you’re asking for money now to ask for less money later.
-Solar energy is an investment – one that will pay your organization back over the years with free electricity.
-And even though your non-profit can’t take advantage of the tax benefits from solar, your donors may be able to through a standard charitable deduction, or the 30% Federal Tax credit if a lease or PPA can be set up!
+While fundraising is never easy, raising funds for a solar power project comes with a great hook — you’re asking for money now to ask for less later.
+Solar energy is an investment that will pay your organization back over the years with free electricity.

-Whether it’s to slash your operating costs, reduce your carbon footprint, or a little bit of both, installing solar panels for non-profit organizations can be a great way to get your company recognized and super-charge your mission.
+Whether it’s to slash your electricity costs, reduce your carbon footprint, or a little bit of both, installing solar panels for non-profit organizations can be a great way to get your company recognized and supercharge your mission.